stefanrieken/pasta/README.md

 - Each with its own palette of 4 colors (or 3 colors plus transparency) out of a system wide 16-color pallete.

 ## For the rp2040 / Thumby
-Tricolore should be a sweet match for TinyCircuit's Thumby Color.

 Pasta **Bianco** was whipped up to serve the original Thumby.
 It requires a copy of the Pico SDK with the TinyUSB submodule to be found next to the Pasta folder.